Your First Six Years

 Next Steps: You will receive a redacted copy of the personnel committee report and of the dean’s report.
 Read these reports carefully and request a follow-up meeting with your chair and Dean of Faculty to learn as much as you can about your standing.
 Each member of the Personnel Committee is required to submit an individual recommendation directly to the dean which you will not see but the dean’s report may contain additional useful information based on any concerns raised in those individual recommendations.
 While there are generally research benchmarks that you must meet to get reappointed and eventually tenured, it is also important to know that teaching weighs heavily in the decision.
 Poor teaching can lead to a denial of tenure at Fordham even if you exceed the research benchmarks.
-If concerns are raised about your teaching take advantage of mentoring by faculty colleagues and the Center for Teaching Excellence to rectify the problem immediately.
+If concerns are raised about your teaching take advantage of mentoring by faculty colleagues to rectify the problem.

 In the rare event that you are turned down for reappointment (or tenure) carefully read the Statutes for rules and time limits for appeal.
 You may also request a meeting with the Provost’s Office to review the appeals process.

 Faculty Fellowship: This is normally the first year that you are eligible to apply for a Faculty Fellowship.
-Applications are due by September 15th for a Faculty Fellowship that would be taken in your fourth year.
+Applications are due by September 15 for a Faculty Fellowship that would be taken in your fourth year.
 Please see the Office of Research web pages for detailed instructions.

-First Faculty Fellowship: If you applied and were successful in year 3, you will be on leave for one semester at full pay or the academic year at half pay to pursue your research projects.
+First Faculty Fellowship: If you applied and were successful in year three, you will be on leave for one semester at full pay or the academic year at half pay to pursue your research projects.